 How to control silverfish

 Maybe you find a silverfish trapped in the sink or bath?
-Maybe you see a silverfish run from under an older pair of shoes in your wardrobe?
+Maybe you see a silverfish run from under an old pair of shoes in your wardrobe?
 Some may just shrug their shoulders.
-Others know that this could mean big trouble…. because where there is one silverfish there will be others….. and where there is silverfish there could be damage to clothing and more!
-Many struggle to get rid of silverfish when they take up residence, but if you understand a bit about silverfish behaviour and use the correct silverfish control products, there is no reason you cannot get rid of silverfish.
+Others know that this could mean big trouble…. because where there is one silverfish there will be others….. and where there are silverfish there could be damage to clothing and more!
+Many struggle to get rid of silverfish when they take up residence, but if you understand a bit about silverfish behaviour and use the correct silverfish control products, there is no reason you cannot get rid of these insects.

 What do silverfish look like?

-- Silverfish are a primitive, wingless insect (so they have six legs).
+Silverfish are primitive, wingless insects (so they have six legs).
 Their tapered body and fast wriggling movement, along with their silvery scales gives them some "fish-like" features.

 Signs of an infestation

-Other than seeing silverfish, holes in clothing, chewed areas on boxes and damage to pages of books could also indicated a silverfish infestation.
-Sometimes the damage is accompanies by a yellow stain.
+Other than seeing silverfish, holes in clothing, chewed areas on boxes and damage to pages of books could also indicate a silverfish infestation.
+Sometimes the damage is accompanied by a yellow stain.

 Main pest season

-- Silverfish are nocturnal, running away from light and vibrations - so like dark, undisturbed areas.
+Silverfish are nocturnal, running away from light and vibrations - so they like dark, undisturbed areas.

-- Silverfish have a strong preference for materials containing complex sugars such as starch.
+Silverfish have a strong preference for materials containing complex sugars such as starch.
 Complex sugars are found in many materials including paper, glue, carpet and clothing.
-They will also eat other plant and animal materials such as cotton and leather.
+Silverfish will also eat other plant and animal materials such as cotton and leather.

 Silverfish Prevention Tips